segmentio/segment-docs/src/connections/destinations/catalog/criteo-app-web-events/index.md

 Criteo Events is built to help you track key purchase funnel events and details.
 To accomplish that, you'll want to [`track`](/docs/connections/spec/track/) your user's actions using the following spec'd events to ensure you're following Criteo's best practices.

 We use the context fields that we capture with our SDKs automatically to populate Criteo Events' tag with the app's name, user's language, locale, userId, deviceType and deviceId so you just need to make sure that the event names and properties match up!
-Please refer to our [common fields guide](https://segment.com/docs/connections/spec/common/#context-fields-automatically-collected) to identify which context fields we collect automatically for each of our client-side libraries (analytics.js, analytics-ios or analytics-android).
+Refer to our [common fields guide](https://segment.com/docs/connections/spec/common/#context-fields-automatically-collected) to identify which context fields we collect automatically for each of our client-side libraries (analytics.js, analytics-ios or analytics-android).

 ### Product Viewed